LudwigBoess/GadgetUnits.jl/README.md

 ===============

 GadgetUnits.jl uses Unitful.jl and UnitfulAstro.jl to store the unit conversion factors with actual units in place.
-You can convert the internal units of Gadget into cgs units by defining the object `GadgetPhysicalUnits`:
+You can convert the internal units of Gadget into cgs units by defining the struct `GadgetPhysicalUnits`:

 ```julia
 GU = GadgetPhysicalUnits(l_unit::T=3.085678e21, m_unit::T=1.989e43, v_unit::T=1.e5;